The $111B Finale: Paramount, WBD, and the Future of Media (Part VI)

 Conclusion: The New Big Four

-This merger marks the end of the initial “streaming wars” era.
+This merger marks the end of the “streaming wars” era defined by endless spending.
 The industry has moved away from having many different services and is now dominated by a small few.
 If regulators approve the deal, the global entertainment landscape will reorganize around the Big Four featuring Netflix, Disney, Amazon, and the new PSKY-WBD.

-For Paramount, it is a high-stakes bet that a super-library can justify nearly $100 billion in debt and reset the competitive balance of the streaming wars.
+For Paramount, it’s a high-stakes bet that a newly formed super-library can justify a $100 billion debt and reset the competitive balance of the streaming wars.
 This chapter cements a permanent shift in Hollywood: scale is no longer just about content—it's about survival.

 Your creative work is your leverage.